 Alternatives to Suboxone Treatment in Arkansas

-Suboxone is only one of the multiple treatment options for those addicted to opioids.
-There are alternative drugs that have previously been used in Arkansas to treat addiction to opiates, including methadone and Naltrexone.
+Suboxone is only one of numerous treatment options for those addicted to opioids.
+There are alternative drugs that have previously been used in Arkansas for opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
-For people who are motivated to break free from addiction and who have access to a safe and supportive living environment, these medication assisted treatment options could be right for you.
+For example, only methadone clinics can administer methadone.
+For struggling addicts who are ready to get clean and who have access to a safe and supportive living situation, these MAT options might work for you.